j5ik2o/trinity/README.md

 ## Features
 - You can describe Actions over a Controller as a Finagle Service.
   - Routing information can described to action methods, like Scalatra.
-  - Or, The Routing informations can be aggregated on the outside of the controller, like Play2.
+  - Or, The Routing information can be aggregated on the outside of the controller, like Play2.
 - You can use Template Engine (such as Scalatra) with Trinity.

 ## Functions